Projection method for mean resolvent analysis of periodic flows: Introduction

 The mean resolvent operator predicts, in the frequency domain, the mean linear response to forcing about a flow evolving on an attractor \citep{leclercq2023mean}.
-The order of operations is reversed compared to the mean-flow resolvent, as illustrated in figure \ref{fig:Fig0}.
-In the mean-flow resolvent framework, we first take an average, then linearize the dynamics about it, whereas in the mean resolvent framework, we linearise the dynamics about an ensemble of trajectories on the attractor, then average the distribution of linear responses to a given input.
+The order of operations is reversed compared to the mean-flow resolvent, as illustrated in Fig.~\ref{fig:Fig0}.
+In the mean-flow resolvent framework, we first take an average, then linearise the dynamics about it, whereas in the mean resolvent framework, we linearise the dynamics about an ensemble of trajectories on the attractor, then average the distribution of linear responses to a given input.
 When switching the order of operations, we allow for the linear perturbation to interact not only with the mean flow, but also with the unsteady part of the underlying flow (which is also the case when injecting turbulent viscosity in the mean-flow resolvent framework).
 This operator is LTI if the underlying flow is statistically stationary.
 It is also optimal in a statistical sense, as it predicts the linear response with minimal error on (ensemble) average \citep{leclercq2023mean}.
 In the periodic case, ensemble averages amount to phase averages.
-In this case, it was also shown that the poles of the operator do not depend on an arbitrary choice of variables to write down the equations, unlike with mean-flow resolvent.
-The mean resolvent framework is conceptually identical to linear response theory in the field of statistical physics (LRT; see Marconi et al. (2008) or Ruelle (2009) for reviews), where mean transfer functions are called admittances (Marconi et al. 2008) or susceptibilities (Ruelle 2009).
-Although the mean-flow resolvent approximates the mean resolvent operator in the weakly-unsteady limit for periodic flows \citep{leclercq2023mean}, in general, they truly are different objects. \cite{russo2016linear} indirectly showed that it is impossible to derive a physically-meaningful eddy-viscosity that would make the mean resolvent and the mean-flow resolvent equal, in the case of turbulent channel flow.
-Indeed, the authors showed that making the mean linear response to steady forcing equal to the linear response about the mean flow requires locally negative and infinite eddy viscosities, underlining again a limitation of the Boussinesq approximation.
+In this case, it was also shown that the poles of the operator do not depend on an arbitrary choice of variables to write down the equations, unlike with the mean-flow resolvent.
+The mean resolvent framework is conceptually identical to linear response theory in the field of statistical physics (LRT; see Refs.~\onlinecite{marconi2008fluctuation,ruelle2009review} for reviews), where mean transfer functions are called admittances \citep{marconi2008fluctuation} or susceptibilities \citep{ruelle2009review}.
+Although the mean-flow resolvent approximates the mean resolvent operator in the weakly-unsteady limit for periodic flows \citep{leclercq2023mean}, in general, they truly are different objects.
+Russo \& Luchini \citep{russo2016linear} indirectly showed that it is impossible to derive a physically-meaningful eddy viscosity that would make the mean resolvent and the mean-flow resolvent equal, in the case of turbulent channel flow.
+Indeed, the authors showed that making the mean linear response to steady forcing equal to the linear response about the mean flow requires locally negative and infinite eddy viscosities, underlining again a limitation of the Boussinesq approximation.\\